IOBYTE/trackeditor/README.md

 The following bugs have been fixed:
 1. Segment z start and z end now read from xml file
 2. Fix null button exception for show start point menu item

+Progress:

+It is now possible to create tracks with grade and camber and edit them.
+It is not yet possible to edit optimized hand edited tracks.